Paid Leave, Fair Scheduling, and a Living Wage

 Paid leave is a critical component of reproductive freedom, and everyone deserves the dignity and financial stability that it offers.
 Without it, mothers don’t have the time needed to heal from childbirth, and families don’t have time to bond with their new babies; families may face greater challenges in creating stable and nurturing homes for their children; people stuck in abusive situations must choose between taking time off to heal or pushing through the pain and working people sometimes must risk their livelihoods to care for sick or injured family members.

-Paid sick and safe leave is the best way to ensure that all working adults can take the adequate time they need to be able to care for families, bond with new children, be supported in leaving unsavory situations, or accessing the necessary healthcare that they deserve.
+Despite these clear problems, the United States’ paid leave policies lag far behind those of the rest of the world.
+145 countries guarantee workers paid sick leave, and over 120 provide paid maternity leave.
+The US has neither.
+That means workers can only take time off work if they can afford to do so, forcing low-income people to sacrifice their health or time with their newborns for a paycheck.
+We need national paid family and sick/safe leave policies to ensure that all working adults can take the adequate time they need to care for their families, bond with new children, be supported in leaving unsavory situations, and access necessary healthcare.
 Supporting a robust paid sick and safe leave program ensures that these things can happen for working adults in Maryland and beyond.

 Fair scheduling is also key to ensuring that everyone can care for their children and loved ones and access the reproductive health services they need.
 When employers can make last minute schedule changes or deny employees the hours they need to get by, it becomes impossible for working people to schedule medical appointments, arrange childcare, and earn the money they need to support themselves and their families.